Pyomo/mpi-sppy/doc/src/amalgomator.rst

-.. _Amalgaator:
+.. _Amalgamator:

-Amalgaator
+Amalgamator
 ===========

-For simple problems that do not need extra specification, ``amalgaator.py`` provides several drivers to solve a problem without writing a program that creates the cylinders one by one. ``amalgaator.from_module`` enables a high-level user to create a hub-and-spoke architecture using the command line, with only a few lines of code.
+For simple problems that do not need extra specification, ``amalgamator.py`` provides several drivers to solve a problem without writing a program that creates the cylinders one by one. ``amalgamator.from_module`` enables a high-level user to create a hub-and-spoke architecture using the command line, with only a few lines of code.

-The Amalgaator class
+The Amalgamator class
 -------------------------
-The ``Amalgaator`` class basically wraps up the creation and run of a simple hub-and-spokes architecture.
+The ``Amalgamator`` class basically wraps up the creation and run of a simple hub-and-spokes architecture.
 It creates hub and spokes dictionaries using vanilla, calls ``sputils.spin_the_wheel`` and finally writes